Guardianship: What to know

 This section deals only with guardianship of adults (unless for example the child is a state ward).
 Parents are of course the guardians of intellectually disabled children.
 However, as with all children, legal parental responsibility ceases at 18. (s61C(1), Family Law Act 1975 (Cth)).

 Guardianship of intellectually disabled adults involves the same sort of control as a parent has over a young child.
 This includes controlling where the person is to live or work, what education the person is to have, and what medical treatment a person should have (for example, operations).
 Guardianship is different from the financial management of a person’s money and property.

-The Guardianship and Administration Act 1995 (Tas) establishes the Guardianship and Administration Board.
-The Board performs a number of functions including the appointment of guardians for adults with a disability, to make personal life-style decisions.
-The Act has also created the Office of the Public Guardian whose function is, amongst other things, to act as guardian of last resort and, where desirable, to intervene in guardianship proceedings that come before the Board.
+The Guardianship and Administration Act 1995 (Tas) establishes the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT).
+The Tribunal performs a number of functions including the appointment of guardians for adults with a disability, to make personal life-style decisions.
+The Act has also created the Office of the Public Guardian whose function is, amongst other things, to act as guardian of last resort and, where desirable, to intervene in guardianship proceedings that come before the Tribunal.

 A guardian, enduring guardian or enduring power of attorney are for when a person lacks mental capacity.
 Mental capacity has a definite meaning.
 Mental capacity is where you know what you are doing and understand the consequences of your actions.
 If you lack mental capacity, you will need a guardian, enduring guardian or enduring power of attorney.

 Guardianship is the legal responsibility and power to make important decisions on behalf of another adult, who cannot make reasonable decisions for themselves.
 Decisions may be about where that person will live, the care and services they receive, or financial matters.